fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 In order to avoid breaking backwards compatibility, the default resolution is to desugar via `Bind`, _failing if it is not defined on the builder_ (even though, conceptually, it could be implemented via `Apply`).
 This is consistent with in previous F# versions.
 [Later work on supporting `Map`](https://github.com/fsharp/fslang-design/blob/master/RFCs/FS-1048-ce-builder-map.md) can then make the choice about how to resolve this in a way which works with that in mind too.

-s## Run and Delay support
+## Run and Delay support

 When a computation expression builder implements a `Run` or `Delay` method (or both), the desugared computation expression is wrapped in further calls corresponding to what is defined on the builder.
-This is true for both monadic and applicative computation expressions.
+Since applicative computations are required to follow the canonical form (exactly one `return`, etc.), an applicative computation expression will have precisely one `Run` and one `Delay` (assuming they are defined on the builder).

 For example, if `Run` and `Delay` are both defined on the `ce` builder: